-- (2) Mr Goulden was appointed as Executive Chairman effective 1 November 2017.
+- 2 Mr Goulden was appointed as Executive Chairman effective 1 November 2017.
 Prior to that date, he served as Chairman of the Board.
 Mr Goulden's 2017 remuneration reflects the aggregate remuneration paid to him for the financial year ended 31 December 2017, including approximately £50,000 for his service as Executive Chairman between 1 November 2017 and 31 December 2017 and the balance for his service as (non-executive) Chairman up to that point.
-Mr Goulden's remuneration includes an additional sum of £50,000 to reflect additional work undertaken in the year and associated time commitment, including in relation to Admission and the transition of the Company's executive team. - (3) Amounts paid to Mr Laslop were paid in US Dollars, but for the purpose of this table have been converted to pounds Sterling using an exchange rate of 0.7744 for 2017 and 0.7407 for 2016. - (4) This figure includes an annual bonus paid to Mr Laslop of approximately £277,000. - (5) This figure includes a bonus paid to Mr Laslop of US\$750,000 in recognition of Mr Laslop's contribution to the recapitalisation of the Group and the strategic initiatives leading to Admission. - (6) Mr Laslop's other remuneration in 2016 was comprised of a car allowance.
-His other remuneration in 2017 was comprised of private medical insurance, car allowance, legal expenses and travel and accommodation expenses. - (7) Mr McIver ceased to be a Director or officer of the Company or any of its subsidiaries effective as of 31 January, 2018.
-His LTIP award and CSOP Options lapsed on that same date. - (8) The value of option-based awards is determined using the Black-Scholes pricing model at the date of the grant, with the following variables: exercise price of £6.79; expected life of five years; risk free rate of 0.61%; expected dividend yield of 0%; and expected volatility of 35%. - (9) Mr McIver's service agreements with the Company and Jackpotjoy Operations each provided that 10% of his annual base salary would be contributed to any pension scheme operated by the Company, or to his personal pension scheme or to such other registered pension scheme for his benefit.
+Mr Goulden's remuneration includes an additional sum of £50,000 to reflect additional work undertaken in the year and associated time commitment, including in relation to Admission and the transition of the Company's executive team. - 3 Amounts paid to Mr Laslop were paid in US Dollars, but for the purpose of this table have been converted to pounds Sterling using an exchange rate of 0.7501 for 2018, 0.7744 for 2017 and 0.7407 for 2016. - 4 The pension figure represents the cash value of pension contributions to the defined contribution pension arrangements and any cash payments in lieu of pension contributions made in the year. - 5 Other remuneration in 2018, 2017 and 2016 consists of private medical insurance, car allowance and social expenses. - 6 Mr Wykes was appointed to the Board effective 1 November 2017.
+He also commenced service as CEO of Jackpotjoy Operations on that date.
+This amount represents his pro-rated salary for 2017 together with a £25,000 bonus.